U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Matthew Thomas Miller (University of Maryland)

-Maura Finkelstein (formerly, Muhlenberg College)
+Maura Finkelstein (former Muhlenberg College)

 Max Weiss (Princeton University)